MORPHOLEX lists and calculates the proportions of all the regular inflectional + derivational affixes in a text or word list according to

 here.

-NEW Jan '25 » Size Limits: 10,000 words text; 5,000 lists (>25 secs for either); program will chop to max, use controls to reduce input & run again, copy-paste data or auto-collect summaries.
+NEW Jan '25 » Size Limits: any size text can be entered but only 10,000 words are processed per run (text) or 5,000 (lists) (>25 secs for either); use 'chop' controls to reduce input & re-run, combine output summaries with 'Record Data' (bottom).